Meetings. The word alone can conjure feelings of dread, anxiety, and existential despair.

 The average recurring gathering lasts up to eight instances, according to Teem, a workplace software and analytics company acquired by WeWork, and can easily become what Teem calls “zombie meetings”: sessions that people stop attending as the purpose of the meeting loses its relevance.
 Teem also tracks “ghost meetings,” the one in five meetings that, at their start time, are completely unattended.

-“I think we’re all surprised by the behavioral aspects of these problems, that they’re all so prevalent,” Ken Myers, data-engineering manager with Teem, says.
+“I think we’re all surprised by the behavioral aspects of these problems, that they’re all so prevalent,” Ken Myers, data-engineering manager at Teem, says.

 If Teem’s research has just given you a name for the meetings others keep bailing on, take a critical look at your calendar and solicit feedback from your colleagues.
 Consider it a form of calendar Kondo-ing.